irvnet/corda-jolokia/docs/03-configure-jolokia.md

 ```

 ### Restart each of the nodes
-todo: change localhost referneces to 0.0.0.0 so jolokia will bind to all interfaces

 Start each node in the background with a different port for the Jolokia endpoint.
 Check the log for each node to ensure there are no errors.
 ```